 For conference attendees here on the west coast, IA Watch is a chance to see the major west coast industry leaders, and network closer to home than they’re used to.
 Those who don’t live within easy driving distance of the conference venue can book a room at the Los Angeles Athletic Club (the hotel the event takes place in), and receive a special discounted rate.
 Click here for the full details from the IA Watch website.

 To get the most out of the conference, here are a few tips from the experienced team here at Core Compliance & Legal Services, Inc, to help you out.

 1 – Getting there early is about more than just getting the best selection of bagels from the continental breakfast.

 If you’ve booked a room at the hotel, you have an advantage in that you just need to get dressed and walk downstairs to get to the event bright and early.
 While early arrival is great to be sure you check in on time and doesn’t miss anything, there’s a more valuable reason to be there …

 Access to industry leaders.

-All the people who are normally impossible to talk to – regulators, the speakers, the big names who aren’t speaking this time, or the people you’ve want to introduce yourself to for ages – those people are all there and easily accessible.
+All the people who are normally impossible to talk to – regulators, the speakers, the big names who aren’t speaking this time, or the people you’ve wanted to introduce yourself to for ages – those people are all there and easily accessible.

-Want a chance to introduce yourself and get some face to face time with the SEC’s Los Angeles Regional Director, Michele Wein Layne?
+Want a chance to introduce yourself and get some face-to-face time with the SEC’s Los Angeles Regional Director, Michele Wein Layne?
 This is how you make it happen.